Lemez/yoga-nadopasana/_guide/learning-carnatic-music-a-brief-introduction.md

 ---
 layout: single
-title:  "Learning Carnatic Music: A Brief Introduction"
+title:  "About My Learning Journey"
-order: 3
+order: 10
+permalink: /guide/learning-journey/
 ---
-It is beyond the scope of this site to write a long essay on the history of Carnatic music, its development from Tamizh Isai to the concert music form encouraged under British rule.
-Rather, I prefer here to reflect on my learning process, and what I have noticed in my journey so far.
+ As Yoga Nadopasana is a practice that belongs to the Carnatic music tradition, here are some notes from my own learning process as a Western-educated musician.

 Indian musicians, and Carnatic musicians are no exception, are some of the most accomplished in the world.
-This is no surprise - the website [karnatik.com](http://karnatik.com){:target=>blank} has the following advice for beginners:
+This is no surprise - the website [karnatik.com](http://karnatik.com){:target=>'_blank'} has the following advice for beginners:

 > It is not enough to just show up for class once a week.
 Practice everyday, even for as little as half an hour.
 For those who wish to be performers, weekday practice should be 4-5 hours.

-While
+Here are some observations that I have made on my ongoing journey so far:
+- Pitches are not fixed, so this means that although you may know the notes in a particular raga, and you may even know the arohana (ascending note order)m and avarohana (descending note order), the gamakas